Abigail Ratchford Sets Instagram On Fire In Sheer Bra And Leggings Combo

 Despite her apparent concern about her facial expression, her fans didn’t seem to mind.

-As The Inquisitr reported, this is hardly the first time that she has rocked a sheer outfit on her IG page, as she went braless in one particular photo while she wore a see-through blue bodysuit.
-Earlier this month, she also posted a photo in which she’s wearing a partially sheer crochet crop top and miniskirt combo, much to the delight of her ardent fanbase.
+As The Inquisitr reported, this is hardly the first time that Abigail has rocked a sheer outfit on her IG page, as she went braless in one particular photo while also rocking a see-through blue bodysuit.
+Earlier this month, she had posted a photo in which she’s wearing a partially sheer crochet crop top and miniskirt combo, much to the delight of her ardent fanbase.

 If Abigail’s photos strike you as perfect, then there’s a reason for that — it’s called FaceTune, a mobile app for retouching photos.
 In an interview with Cosmopolitan Magazine, Abigail confessed to using the app to remove the blemishes from each and every one of her Instagram photos.
-Many models would balk at making such an admission but she said the decision has a lot to do with pleasing her fans.
+Many models would balk at making such an admission, but she said the decision has a lot to do with pleasing her fans.

 “I’ve always perfected my photos…” she said.
 “Otherwise, people will nitpick.
 They’ll be like, ‘Oh my God, your spray tan is blotched!’ or stupid things like that.
 I just feel like you always want to put your best face forward on social media.”